k1nho/blog/content/posts/2025-10-14-automating-rss-feed.md

 mermaid: true
 ---

-After finally updating my blog to be a standalone site, I decided to start writing more about the different concepts I learn and the projects I build along the way, as a way to form a more concrete **note-making system**[^1].
+After finally updating my blog to be a standalone site, I decided to start writing more about the different concepts I learn and the projects I build along the way, in order to form a more concrete **note-making system**[^1].
 A while back, I had set up a GitHub Action to scrape both [dev.to](https://dev.to/) and [medium.com](https://medium.com/), the platforms where I previously hosted the few articles I had written back in the day.

 However, after setting up my blog with the cool [hugo-narrow](https://github.com/tom2almighty/hugo-narrow) theme and enabling the RSS feed, it was finally time to migrate from that action to a custom one.
 This new action objective is to fetch my personal RSS feed and periodically updates the README.md on my GitHub profile with the five most recent articles.
 Here is to hoping I write a lot more by the end of the year 😁!

-I chose to use Dagger to automate this process.
+I chose to use [Dagger](https://dagger.io) to automate this process.
 Dagger, created by the team behind Docker, solves a huge pain point in the CI ecosystem: the overwhelming amount of YAML slop required to run a workflow.
 What I found cool about Dagger is that, similar to how Infrastructure as Code (IaC) works, we can write our CI as code.
 This gives us a lot of versatility in crafting our software workflows.
-For example, we can build a test container with the libraries and dependencies we need, and reuse it to run different sets of tests for multiple projects.
+For example, we can build a test container with the libraries and dependencies we need, and reuse it to run different sets of tests for multiple services.

 ```mermaid
 flowchart TB